 As a category, GIS data is quite broad, with considerable variation in terms of:

-As a concept, GIS is the intersection of location and data.
+Remember, as a concept, GIS can be defined as the intersection of data and location.

-In this chapter, we’ll cover the two basic data types (vector and raster), common GIS file formats, as well as resources for sourcing GIS data.
+In this chapter, we’ll cover the two basic data types (vector and raster), common GIS file formats, and our top five GIS data sources.